What Is Cloud NAS (Network Attached Storage)? [A-Z Guide] - Qiling

 wd

-Western Digital is California-based data storage company.
-Like the other two mentioned above, WD is also one of the leading brands in the industry.
-Western Digital offers synchronization and backup software for major operating systems, including Windows and macOS, as well as apps for mobile platforms such as Android and iOS.
+Western Digital is California-Western Digital is a leading data storage company that offers synchronization and backup software for major operating systems, including Windows and macOS, as well as apps for mobile platforms like Android and iOS.

 Final Thoughts